Designed with community in mind, Woodley’s Shed community pavilion design update

 This change in tunnelling methodology means that the temporary construction site at Berrys Bay is no longer required for the project, allowing construction to start sooner on a new foreshore park at Berrys Bay, for the local community.

-Early work now underway
+Early work construction now underway

 Work completed to date includes installing fencing and temporary worker facilities, safe removal of the derelict buildings and overgrown vegetation on site.

-In advance of the sea wall stabilisation work planned to start in 2026, we have safely removed over one hundred derelict maritime structures from the bay.
+In advance of the sea wall stabilisation work planned to start in Q1 2026, we have safely removed over one hundred derelict maritime structures from the bay.
 The work will also improve access for recreational activities like kayaking, once the parkland opens.

 Keep up to date